TheMilkies/Cate/readme.md

 - Cate uses Catel, a messy file that allows us to set a default file.
 - Cate uses [robin_hood hashing](https://github.com/martinus/robin-hood-hashing), since it's 20% more efficient (on average)
 - Cate **does not** support string splitting.
 - This readme is full of little jokes.
-No offense intended to any other build system... except Autotools.
+No offense intended to any other build system... *except Autotools*.

 ## Advantages of Cate over other build systems
 You may be wondering what issues Cate solves, let us clear it up for you!